Mortadelo y Filemón: Una Aventura de Cine

-Mortadelo y Filemón: Una Aventura de Cine is a 2000 adventure video game for Windows.
-It was re-released in Spain in November 2003, and in Germany in 2004 by Crimson Cow, and was developed by Spanish studio Alcachofa Soft.
-The game is in German, but was never localized to English.
-It is the third game in the Mort & Phil adventure game series, following El Sulfato Atómico (1998) by Alcachofa and La Máquina Meteoroloca (1999) by Vega Creaciones Multimedia.
+Mortadelo y Filemón: Una Aventura de Cine is a 2000 adventure video game developed by Spanish studio Alcachofa Soft for Microsoft Windows.
+The game was later re-released in Spain in November 2003 and in Germany in 2004 by Crimson Cow.

+The game is in German and was not localized into English.

+It is the third game in the Mort & Phil adventure game series, following El Sulfato Atómico (1998) by Alcachofa Soft and La Máquina Meteoroloca (1999) by Vega Creaciones Multimedia.